fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 | Windows | `.\build` |

 It is recommended to run this command at least once before working on Fabulous, as some of the code will be generated.
-At minimum, you need to run `.\build RunGeneratorForFabulousXamarinForms` to ensure that you have all the dependencies before opening your IDE.
+At minimum, you need to run Fabulous.XamarinForms.Generator to ensure that you have all the dependencies before opening your IDE.

-## Running Fabulous.XamarinForms.Generator
+### Running Fabulous.XamarinForms.Generator

 The generator is built and run as part of the default build command.
-If you only want to build the tools and run the generator, use the following commands:
+If you only want to build and run the generator, use the following command:

 | Platform | Command |
 |----------|---------|